Chapter 10-72

 C. The police chief is authorized to issue or withhold such permit at his discretion; or, if such permit is issued, to limit the number of trips, or to establish seasonal or other time limitations within which the vehicles described may be operated on the streets or highways indicated, or otherwise to limit or prescribe conditions of operation of such vehicle or vehicles, when necessary to assure against undue damage to the road foundations, surfaces, or structures, and may require such undertaking or other security as may be deemed necessary to compensate for any injury to any roadway or road structure.

-D. Whenever the application for such a permit is for the transportation of a single article which cannot be divided and which exceeds twenty-four thousand (24,000) pounds total load on any axle or exceeds sixty (60) feet total length or one hundred two (102) inches maximum width, the police chief may issue a permit only for a single trip for the load so to be transported providing that the person making such application shall have paid to the city collector a fee of fifty dollars ($50.00) for such permit and shall have furnished a bond in the sum of twenty-five thousand dollars ($25,000.00) to the city, conditioned so as to save the city harmless from any claim, loss or damage that may result from the granting of such permit or that may arise from or on account of any work done thereunder, and further conditioned that the grantee shall restore at his own cost, to a condition satisfactory to the police chief, any pavement, subway, tunnel, sewer, pipe, conduit, or other public utility that may be injured by reason of the transportation of such article under such permit.
+D. Whenever the application for such a permit is for the transportation of a single article which cannot be divided and which exceeds twenty-four thousand (24,000) pounds total load on any axle or exceeds sixty (60) feet total length or one hundred two (102) inches maximum width, the police chief may issue a permit only for a single trip for the load so to be transported providing that the person making such application shall have paid to the city collector a fee as laid out in Chapter 3-01, Fees, Fines, Insurance and Guarantee Requirements, for such permit and shall have furnished a bond as laid out in Chapter 3-01, Fees, Fines, Insurance and Guarantee Requirements, to the city, conditioned so as to save the city harmless from any claim, loss or damage that may result from the granting of such permit or that may arise from or on account of any work done thereunder, and further conditioned that the grantee shall restore at his own cost, to a condition satisfactory to the police chief, any pavement, subway, tunnel, sewer, pipe, conduit, or other public utility that may be injured by reason of the transportation of such article under such permit.

 E. Every permit issued under the provisions of this section shall be carried in the vehicle or combination of vehicles to which it refers and shall be open to inspection by any police officer, and no person shall violate any of the terms or conditions of such special permit.
 (Ord.
+3494 § 2(B), 2024; Ord.
 3243, 2010; Ord.
 1668 § 17.6, 1964)

 10-72-070 Brakes.